ciatph/ph-municipalities/README.md

 #### Availability

-This method is available from ph-municipalities from v1.3.3 and higher.
+This method is available from ph-municipalities version [1.3.3](https://github.com/ciatph/ph-municipalities/releases/tag/v1.3.3) and higher.

 <details>
 <summary>